junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 - Refer to the LLD documents linked in the implementation roadmap for each phase
 - Always check the current progress (green ticks ✅) before starting work to ensure you're working on the correct task

-By following this guide, you will systematically implement the AI Multi-Communications Engine according to the defined roadmap and architecture.
+## Begin Now

+Start by checking which phase and task are next based on the green ticks (✅) in the implementation roadmap and phase plan documents.